hackclub/hackclub/workshops/weather_app/README.md

 ![api_key](https://cloud-1uiy34o6d.vercel.app/0api_key.gif)

-After setting up the key we will now read the docs to get to know in which format does the API responds.
+After setting up the key we will now read the docs to know in which format does the API responds.
 The [docs](https://openweathermap.org/current) contain the format for API call, under `By City name` tab.

 ![api_docs](https://cloud-2r7ixfrb6.vercel.app/0api.gif)